NPC News

-First Friday Lecture Features Laura Lockwood
+First Friday Lunch And Lecture Features Laura Lockwood

 Laura Lockwood speaking to NPC students about healthy eating.The November First Friday Lunch and Lecture featured registered dietitian and mother of three, Laura Lockwood.
 Lockwood spoke to students about healthy lifestyles.
 Lockwood has a Master’s degree in Human Nutrition and Exercise Science.